 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.

-This programme will enable you to think critically with an ethical awareness and to understand how a consumer society has transformed social and political realities.
+This programme will enable you to think critically with ethical awareness and to understand how a consumer society has transformed social and political realities.

 These qualities are crucially important for a wide range of potential careers from policy research to local authority and government roles, campaigning and political lobbying, work with development agencies and NGOs, and even entry to the academic profession and research-based employment.